 Stadiums were the setting for much Roman entertainment.

-The most famous Roman stadium is the CIRCUS MAXIMUS in Rome.
-Here they would hold horse and chariot racing.
+The most famous Roman stadia are the CIRCUS MAXIMUS and COLOSSEUM in Rome.
+In the Circus Maximus they would hold horse and chariot racing and in the Colosseum they would stage fights and other entertainments.

-Sometimes they would also flood it and hold ship battles!
+Sometimes they would even flood the Colosseum and hold ship battles!

 The Romans also had some forms of entertainment that we would not consider so “cultured” or “civilized"!